symfony/symfony-docs/mailer.rst

 SendGrid            ``composer require symfony/sendgrid-mailer``
 ==================  =============================================

-Each library includes a :ref:`Flex recipe <flex-recipe>` that will add example configuration to your ``.env`` file.
+Each library includes a :ref:`Symfony Flex recipe <symfony-flex>` that will add example configuration to your ``.env`` file.
 For example, suppose you want to use SendGrid.
 First, install it:

 .. code-block:: terminal